PhiLhoSoft/Dart/Dart language.md

 There can be only one expression (not a statement) after the `=>`

 Dart doesn't have functions with variable number of arguments, but it is easy to replace with a list literal.

+Dart functions cannot be overloaded (same name, different parameters) but its optional parameters features (see below) compensates for this.

 All functions return a value.
 If no return value is specified, it returns a `null`.